-Diabetes is A Major Risk Factor of Cancer of the Pancreas
+Diabetes Is Considered A Major Pancreatic Cancer Risk Factor

 Types and Causes of Diabetes

 One of the roles of the pancreas is producing insulin which balances levels of blood sugars.
 Diabetes is a disease in which the the pancreas fails to either produce sufficient levels of insulin, or the body does not sufficiently use the the insulin to maintain normal blood glucose levels.
 Insulin permits glucose to the body’s enter cells as a required source of energy.

 With diabetes, glucose will remain in the blood stream instead of entering cells.
 This results in high glucose levels which leads to cell damage creating major health problems including a much higher risk of developing cancer of the pancreas as well other types of cancer.
 In fact, diabetes is the seventh leading cause of death in the USA.
 There are two main types of diabetes.
 Types 1 and 2 are both considered chronic diseases that affect the way a body regulates blood sugar (glucose).

 Type 1 Diabetes (Insulin-Dependent).
 Sometimes known as “juvenile diabetes” because it is primarily diagnosed at childhood.
 Type 1 results when the pancreas does not produce insulin or not nearly enough insulin production needed to permit sugar (glucose) to enter body cells for energy.
 People must be treated with insulin to survive.
 Studies differ on whether or not, or to what degree it may be a symptom or cause of pancreatic cancer.